Treatment before surgery for people with early-stage breast cancer & a BRCA1, BRCA2 or PALB2 mutation

-This study will look at how well the drugs (a ) and Dostarlimab (an ) treat breast cancer in people with an inherited , or mutation.
+This study will look at how well the drugs Niraparib (a PARP inhibitor) and Dostarlimab (an immunotherapy) treat early-stage breast cancer in people with an inherited BRCA1, BRCA2 or PALB2 mutation.

 The study will have three different groups of participants (Group A, Group B and Group C).
 Participants in each group will receive both study drugs.
 The timing of the drugs differs by group.
 The study is open label, which means that all participants will know which group they are assigned to.

-This study is open to participants with and participants with ER-positive breast cancer.
-Participants with triple negative breast cancer will be (randomly assigned) to one of two treatment arms (Group A or Group B).
+This study is open to participants with triple-negative breast cancer and participants with ER-positive breast cancer.
+Participants with triple negative breast cancer will be randomized (randomly assigned) to one of two treatment arms (Group A or Group B).

 All participants with ER-positive breast cancer will be placed into Group C.